Life Insurance (album)

 Life Insurance is the debut studio album by American rapper Mr. Serv-On.
-It was released on August 12, 1997 via No Limit/Priority Records.
+It was released on August 12, 1997, via No Limit/Priority Records.
 Production was handled by KLC, Craig B, O'Dell, Brotha Lynch Hung, Carlos Stephens and Mo B. Dick, with Master P serving as executive producer.
 The album debuted at number 23 on the Billboard 200 and peaked at number 5 on the Top R&B/Hip-Hop Albums charts with first-week sales of 50,000 units in the United States.
+According to Mr Serv On himself in an interview in 2015, the album was certified Gold in just five weeks after release.